 Given the frequency of these tail spend purchases, it makes it difficult to include them in supplier diversity programs because of the high volume of requisitions.
 It becomes nearly impossible for humans to manually intervene to properly identify, invite, and ensure compliance for thousands of transactions, and thousands and thousands of diverse vendors per request.

-Removing these manual processes allows them to easily ensure that diverse vendors are identified, recommended, and invited to bid for every requisition—large strategic RFPs or small tail spend RFQ purchases.
+Fairmarkit’s AI technology can automatically remove these manual processes, allowing buyers to easily ensure that diverse vendors are identified, recommended based on historical data for each unique event, and automatically invited to bid for every requisition—large strategic RFPs or small tail spend RFQ purchases.
 This leads to a multitude of benefits including:

 Driving tail spend to diverse vendors helps you hit your supplier diversity goals faster.
 With a higher volume of transactions, procurement teams have the ability to invite more diverse vendors to bid.
-This helps organizations reach supplier diversity goals faster including how many diverse suppliers are being invited to bid per requisition, adding new diverse suppliers to your supplier database, and de-risking the overall supply chain by diversifying the number of suppliers and vendors you work with.
+This helps organizations reach supplier diversity goals faster including how many diverse suppliers are being invited to bid per requisition and adding new diverse suppliers to your supplier database with the partnership between supplier.io’s certifications and Fairmarkit’s AI technology to expand your supply base with diverse suppliers to mitigate risk - all without adding headcount, increasing cycle times or sacrificing competitive pricing.

-Fairmarkit’s automation of tail spend sourcing removes many of the barriers of sourcing from diverse suppliers.
+Fairmarkit’s autonomous sourcing removes many of the barriers of sourcing from diverse suppliers.
 Organizations can easily identify diverse businesses from Fairmarkit’s and supplier.io’s directories.
 They also no longer have to restrict themselves to artificial limits such as “3-bids-and-buy.”
 It is now just as easy to invite tens of suppliers and increase the number of opportunities which include diverse candidates.

 According to figures from The National Minority Supplier Diversity Council, certified MBEs generate $400 billion in economic output that leads to the creation or preservation of 2.2 million jobs and $49 billion in annual revenue for local, state, and federal tax authorities.
 Spending money with these diverse suppliers helps your organization plus the economy, both on a local and national level.
 It’s a win-win.